AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 f([a, b], 1] := [(3 a + b)/4, b]
 ```

 We do have some additional options.
-As long as there's an overlap at all, we're gauranteed to eventually decide on a bit given enough observations.
-We could narrow this overlap acording to the formula
+As long as there's an overlap at all, we're guaranteed to eventually decide on a bit given enough observations.
+We could narrow this overlap according to the formula

 ```
 f([a, b], 0) := [a, ((2^n + 1) b + (2^n - 1) a)/2^(n+1)]